TypicalRandomNerd/cpp-notes/README.md

         stsdfsdfd::cout << "Hello World\n";
         ^~~~~~~~~

 But it just has no clue what I mean by cout until I tell it at the top of my code to include the iostream library as senn in the original code, our program now executes:

+**Code:**

     #include <iostream>